d-rec/drec-origin/docs/introduction/user-flows.md

 1. Invite user: here, there should be following text fields to enter by the user:

-    1.1.
-First name
+   - First name

-    1.2.
-Last name
+   - Last name

-    1.3.
-Email address
+   - Email address

-    1.4.
-Role (should be drop down) to choose roles from
+   - Role (should be drop down) to choose roles from

-        1.4.1. sub buyer.
+     - sub buyer

-        1.4.2.
-User
+     - User

 After entering all the details, the “submit” button should be activated and user can click the button to add the user and send the email invitation to the user.